Edward S. Hodgson: Illustrations for books by Percy F. Westerman

 Three of the sets of illustrations by Hodgson for books by Westerman are shown below.

 In 1916 Hodgson illustrated Rounding up the Raider (Blackie and Son, London) by Westerman.
 In this story, three Royal Navy sub-lieutenants are travelling home from the Far East by a mail steamer when they are captured by a disguised German commerce raider.
 They swim ashore when the raider is off German East Africa and have further adventures.
 Illustrations by courtesy of Project Gutenberg.

 Hodgson also provided the illustrations for Under the White Ensign by Westerman (Blackie and Son, London, 1917).
 In this story, two young Royal Naval Reserve officers have various adventures on their armed merchant cruiser in the Mediterranean.
 Illustrations by courtesy of Project Gutenberg.

 Another work by Westerman that Hodgson illustrated was The Third Officer (Blackie and Son, London, 1921).
-This was a story of post-war piracy in which the crew of a ship are imprisoned on an small island and escape in a small open boat, only to face further disaster.
+This was a story of post-war piracy in which the crew of a ship are imprisoned on a small island and escape in a small open boat, only to face further disaster.
 Illustrations by courtesy of Project Gutenberg.